Eyebrow Background Glow

 The first is a dedicated AG-UI endpoint in Amazon Bedrock AgentCore Runtime.
 Deploy your agent in a container, set one protocol flag, and AgentCore handles auth, session isolation, auto-scaling, and observability.
 No infrastructure to write.

 The second is a new pattern in the Fullstack AgentCore Solution Template (FAST) that wires CopilotKit, AG-UI, and LangGraph together into a full-stack application.
-It ships with Generative UI out of the box, shared state, human-in-the-loop flows, and MCP Apps support.
-Clone, configure one line, deploy in under 10 minutes.
+It ships with Generative UI out of the box, human-in-the-loop flows, and MCP Apps support.
+Clone, configure, and deploy in under 10 minutes.

 We started collaborating with AWS earlier this year to make Strands AG-UI compatible.
 Today's announcements make it significantly easier to build agentic frontends in the AWS ecosystem, from a managed runtime endpoint to a full production template.